arya232004/Document-Dialogue/README.md

 ## Installation

-To get started with ChatWithPDF, follow these steps:
+To get started with Document Dialogue, follow these steps:

 1. **Clone the repository**:
    ```bash